wp-papi/wp-papi.github.io/src/docs/api_taxonomy.md

 ### Description

 Print the taxonomy type name.
-Useful when you will print out the name of the taxonomy type in your theme.
+Useful when you will print out the name of the taxonomy type in your theme, since `3.1.0`

 You can also use [papi_taxonomy_type_name](#papi_taxonomy_type_name) to fetch the name into a variable.